sohamray19/distilBertNQ/README.md

 --output_dir=./ \
 --predict_file=./dev/nq-dev-??.jsonl.gz
 ```
-Note: Check that your tf_record file is greater than 0 bytes to make sure that the correct dev file was found
+**Note**: Check that your tf_record file is greater than 0 bytes to make sure that the correct dev file was found

 ## Training
 To train the model, run this command